ivanpikulyk/kottans-frontend/README.md

  <details>
     <summary>2.VCS (hello gitty), GitHub and Collaboration</summary>
     # Credits, this descriptions of commands taken from Udacity course <a href="https://www.udacity.com/course/version-control-with-git--ud123" rel="nofollow">Version Control with Git</a> and <a href="https://learngitbranching.js.org" rel="nofollow">learngitbranching.js.org</a>
+    git remote

+# change directory to cloned remote repository and in order to see full path instead of short name use flag: "-v"

+git remote -v

+#  is used to add a connection to a new remote repository.

+git remote add

+# send commits to the remote repository on GitHub

+git push origin master

+# display commits

+git log —oneline —graph —decorate —all

+# to sync the local repository  with the remote repository

+git pull origin master

+# half of git pull (The other half of git pull is the merging aspect)
+git fetch origin master

+git shortlog

+git shortlog -s -n

+git log —author="<name of the author>"

+git show <SHA>

+git log —grep=bug
 <img src="https://github.com/ivanpikulyk/kottans-frontend/blob/main/task_git_collaboration/photo_2020-11-06_19-49-09.jpg">
 <img src="https://github.com/ivanpikulyk/kottans-frontend/blob/main/task_git_collaboration/photo_2020-11-06_19-47-57.jpg">
 <img src="https://github.com/ivanpikulyk/kottans-frontend/blob/main/task_git_collaboration/photo_2020-11-06_19-47-48.jpg">